monicarojasp/monicarojasp/README.md

 ## Hi there 👋

-I'm a very curious and inquisitive bioinformatics scientist with innate desire to continuously learn and improve my skills. 🌱 I’m currently learning about machine learning at the Data Science Institute, University of Toronto.
+I'm a very curious and inquisitive bioinformatics scientist with innate desire to continuously learn and improve my skills.
+I know R and Python programing and have experience working with a variety of next generation sequencing (NGS) data sets, but my main expertise is RNAseq.

+🌱 I’m currently learning about machine learning at the Data Science Institute, University of Toronto.

 👯 I’m looking to collaborate on scRNA-seq projects.